Let’s get our preschoolers ready for school.

 - Tell you their name and their favorite toy’s name?

 - Say sentences with five or more words?

 - Tell the difference between real and pretend?

-- Use their imagination to make up stories?
+- Use their imagination to make up and draw stories?

 Don’t be too worried if your child takes a bit more time to reach a milestone.
 But if you want a specialist’s opinion, call ChildLink at 215-685-4646 to set up a private home visit.
 This development assessment is free to all children under the age of 3 in Philadelphia.